akshayupendran/akshayupendran.github.io/security/openssl_rsa.md

 #### Verifying the signature

-#ToDo Find out why OpenSSL dgst function accept a RSA Public key but only accepts a generic public key.
+Find out why OpenSSL dgst function accept a RSA Public key but only accepts a generic public key.#ToDo

 Hence to avoid this problem lets convert our RSA Public Key to a generic SSL public public_key.pem